jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 </br>
 </br>

-The rest of this document gives a detailed overview of the code path an logic wrt. logging from rclcpp / rcutils / rcl.
+The rest of this document gives a detailed overview of the code path and logic wrt. logging from rclcpp / rcutils / rcl.

 </br>
 </br>